 Japan’s largest cemetery stretches two kilometers through cedar forest on Mount Kōya.
 Established in the ninth century around the temple where Kūkai is entombed, Okunoin holds graves of samurai, plague victims, and centuries of Buddhist faithful.
 The atmosphere is intensely quiet, and the humid forest environment can affect breathing, especially for people with respiratory sensitivities.

 Visitors describe hearing voices in archaic Japanese, seeing lanterns flicker without wind, and encountering what appears to be a funeral procession that vanishes when approached.
-A pilgrim in 2010 documented something matching that description on video, though the interpretation of what the footage shows varies.
+A pilgrim in 2010 documented something matching that description on video, though interpretations of what the footage shows vary.

 Getting lost in Okunoin is easier than you might expect.
 The paths branch frequently, and once you leave the main route, the cedar groves all look similar.
-The monks who maintain the site perform regular rituals, and they take the spiritual aspects seriously enough that certain areas are restricted.
-Respecting those boundaries is not just about belief—it is about safety in a location where assistance might take a long time to arrive.
+The monks who maintain the site perform regular rituals and take the spiritual aspects so seriously that certain areas are restricted.
+Respecting those boundaries is not only about belief; it is about safety in a location where assistance might take a long time to arrive.

 Conclusion

-These locations cluster around certain factors: historical violence, desecration of graves, isolation, and physical environmental hazards.
+These locations cluster around certain factors: historical violence, grave desecration, isolation, and physical environmental hazards.
 Whether supernatural forces exist is less relevant than the documented pattern of people getting hurt at these sites.

-Respect for the dead is not just an abstract principle.
-These are places where communities buried their own, often during traumatic periods.
-Treating them as entertainment destinations ignores both the historical weight they carry and the practical dangers they pose.
-If you do visit any cemetery, stay during daylight hours, follow posted rules, and recognize that old burial grounds often have structural instabilities that are not immediately obvious.
+Respect for the dead is not simply an abstract principle.
+These are places where groups buried their own, often during traumatic periods.
+Treating them as entertainment destinations ignores both their historical importance and the practical hazards they pose.
+If you do visit any cemetery, stay during daylight hours, follow posted rules, and recognize that old burial grounds often have structural weaknesses that are not immediately obvious.